 We all have one thing in common: a love of paper.
 Whether we came to this passion early or late, we adore paper – touching it and seeing all the beautiful ways it’s transformed in the act of communication.
-We’re here to help you make the most of the PaperSpecs database and website, and to show you how to find your perfect paper, buy it sustainably and use it creatively.
+We’re here to help you make the most out of all the resources PaperSpecs has to offer.
+So you can create your most engaging print design ever.
 Nice to meet you!

 Sabine, Paper Queen

 You know her as PaperSpecs’ founder, president and CEO, but let’s talk about the important stuff.
 Sabine hails from Germany, where she started as a designer.
 She moved to Australia where her penchant for paper drew her to actually making paper at Creative Paper Tasmania (“a messy, but very empowering and eye-opening experience”).

 As a current U.S. resident and tea connoisseur, there’s always a large variety of loose black tea on hand – no green tea in her cupboard … way too healthy.
 Helpful tip: it’s best not to call her before she’s had her first cup in the morning.

 She says she loves doing anything artsy from going to museums to seeing independent films, but given the amount of work she accomplishes in any given day, we’re not sure when she finds the time for this.
 Her favorite color is yellow, the warm nearly orangey kind, because it reflects her nearly never-ending optimism.

 When not cobbling together the latest PaperTalks newsletter, Aaron can be found guzzling Arrowhead Sparkling Water and further proving his devotion to paper by doodling through at least a ream or two annually and ordering books from Amazon (and berating himself for it later).
 He’s also kept at least one mill in business with his own most recent book, “Soap: The Inside Story of the Sitcom that Broke all the Rules,” which clocks in at nearly 500 pages.
 (He needs help, but he refuses the chocolate.)